 Finally, various individuals or entities who participate in placing the defective product into the consumer’s hands may be liable for injuries or death if they fail to properly label and warn the consumer about any dangers the product may pose.
 This could include the product’s manufacturer, wholesaler, retailer or marketer.

 Consulting an experienced law firm to determine which legal theory to pursue and which parties are responsible is extremely important.
-The Law Offices of Graham N. Wright, with offices in Quincy and Boston, Massachusetts successfully represents people injured by defective products.
+The Law Offices of Graham N. Wright, with offices in Braintree and Boston, Massachusetts successfully represents people injured by defective products.
 We have the resources and a team dedicated to the success of your case.